On this page

 Sign on policy Multifactor Authentication (MFA)

 Identity Engine authentication pipeline Evaluates both the global session policy and authentication policies when authenticating users.
-Set MFA at either the org level or at the application level.
+Set MFA at either the org level or at the app level.

-Suggestions when you have both Classic Engine and Identity Engine applications
+If you have both Classic Engine and Identity Engine apps:

-• Create group-based sign-on policy rules that tightly couple applications to corresponding groups.
-For example, create a single-page application and then a corresponding group for it that evaluates sign-on policies.
+• You should create group-based sign-on policy rules that tightly couple apps to corresponding groups.
+For example, create a single-page app and then a corresponding group for it that evaluates sign-on policies.

 • Standard risk apps should use one-factor authentication and high risk apps should use two-factor authentication that is defined in a sign-on policy.
-This should help when you need to lower security for FastPass apps and not disturb the high risk apps that are still on Classic Engine, but need MFA.
+This should help when you need to lower security for Okta FastPass apps and not disturb the high-risk apps that are still on Classic Engine, but need MFA.